JordanMajd/isjsenabled.com/README.md

 The tool was original built to validate an FF extension I wrote, [Script Switch](https://github.com/JordanMajd/script_switch).

-However, the most simplest way to disable Javascript is through the browser settings:
+However, the Ssimplest way to disable Javascript is through the browser settings:

 - Firefox: open up `about:config` and search for `javascript.enabled` and set it to `false`.
 - Chrome:  navigate to `chrome://settings/content/javascript` and set the `Blocked` switch to off.

+## Preview

 ![Gif testing functionality of is javascript enabled](/img/is_js_enabled.gif)